motus-engineering/interrupt/_drafts/stm32-zephyr-devcontainer.md

 Once done, you can now plug in your STLINK debugger, [bind it and attach it](https://learn.microsoft.com/en-us/windows/wsl/connect-usb#attach-a-usb-device) with `usbipd` in PowerShell, then start your debugging session in VSCode leveraging the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension from marus25.

 You can review the debugging configuration in `.vscode/launch.json`.
 In this file you will also note there is a JLink configuration which can be used if that is your preferred debugger.
-You will need to install the JLink drivers similarly to how the STMCubeCLT was done.
+You will need to install the JLink `udev` rules and drivers similarly to how the STMCubeCLT was done.

 ## Additional Project Features
-I endeavour this reference project to provide useful features of modern embedded development.
+I endeavour this reference project to provide useful features for modern embedded development.
 You will find below some brief introduction to those features such as unit testing, code formatting and a CI Pipeline using Github Actions.
-These will evolve over time incorporating feedback and new features with the aim to a go to for the embedded community as an example how do things well.
-Your input and contributions are welcome on all of this.
+These will evolve over time incorporating feedback and new features aiming to be a go to for the embedded community as a "how to".
+Your input and contributions are encouraged and welcome.

 ### Example Application
 State Machine